Navy HBCU/MI Faculty Start-up Program in Materials

 - STEM Evaluation Criteria: This HBCU/MI initiative is outside the scope of what is normally done in the DoD; we have no legal authority to fund this program through the normal Broad Agency Announcement (BAA) posted annually by ONR.
 However, this HBCU/MI initiative does fit under the STEM-FOA that is announced annually and in that regard it needs to fulfill the evaluation criteria described in that document.
 To account for that, include a short section in the proposal that describes how your project meets the following evaluation criteria:

-- Your capabilities, related experience including key personnel, facilities, techniques or unique combinations of these which are integral factors for achieving the proposal objectives.
+- The Applicant’s capabilities, related experience, facilities, techniques or unique combinations of these which are integral factors for achieving the proposal objectives.

 When to submit: